-- (2) In the absence of counsel accepted by the accused as representing him or her, counsel instructed for the purpose on behalf of the protecting power shall, without prejudice to the requirements of paragraph (1)(b), be regarded for the purposes of that subsection as representing the accused. - (3) If the court adjourns the trial in pursuance of subsection (1) by reason that the accused is not represented by counsel, the court shall direct that a solicitor and counsel be assigned to watch over the interests of the accused at any further proceedings in connection with the offence, and at any such further proceedings, in the absence of counsel either accepted by the accused as representing him or her or instructed as mentioned in subsection (2), counsel assigned in pursuance of this subsection shall, without prejudice to the requirements of paragraph (1)(b), be regarded for the purposes of subsection (1) as representing the accused. - (4) In relation to any proceedings before a court before which the accused may be represented by a solicitor, subsections (1), (2) and (3) shall be construed, with any necessary modifications, as if references in those provisions to counsel were references to counsel or a solicitor; and for the purposes of any such proceedings the court, in giving a direction under subsection (3), may, if the court is satisfied that the nature of the charge and the interests of justice do not require that the interests of the accused should be watched over by counsel, direct that a solicitor only shall be assigned as mentioned in that subsection. - (5) A solicitor or counsel shall be assigned in pursuance of subsection (3) in such manner as is provided by the regulations or, in the absence of provision in the regulations, as the court directs, and the fees and costs of any solicitor or counsel so assigned shall be paid by the Commonwealth.
+(2) Where the accused is a protected prisoner of war, in the absence of counsel accepted by the accused as representing him, counsel instructed for the purpose on behalf of the protecting power shall, without prejudice to the requirements of sub-paragraph (ii) of paragraph (b) of subsection (1) of this section, be regarded for the purposes of that subsection as representing the accused.

+- (3) If the court adjourns the trial in pursuance of subsection (1) of this section by reason that the accused is not represented by counsel, the court shall direct that a solicitor and counsel be assigned to watch over the interests of the accused at any further proceedings in connection with the offence, and at any such further proceedings, in the absence of counsel either accepted by the accused as representing him or instructed as mentioned in subsection (2) of this section, counsel assigned in pursuance of this subsection shall, without prejudice to the requirements of subparagraph (ii) of paragraph (b) of subsection (1) of this section, be regarded for the purposes of that subsection as representing the accused. - (4) In relation to any proceedings before a court before which the accused may be represented by a solicitor, the foregoing provisions of this section shall be construed, with any necessary modifications, as if references in those provisions to counsel were references to counsel or a solicitor; and for the purposes of any such proceedings the court, in giving a direction under subsection (3) of this section may, if the court is satisfied that the nature of the charge and the interests of justice do not require that the interests of the accused should be watched over by counsel, direct that a solicitor only shall be assigned as mentioned in that subsection. - (5) A solicitor or counsel shall be assigned in pursuance of subsection (3) of this section in such manner as the Minister for Justice may by regulations prescribe, and any solicitor or counsel so assigned shall be entitled to be paid by the Minister for Justice out of moneys provided by the Oireachtas such sums in respect of fees and disbursements as the Minister for Justice may by regulations (made with the consent of the Minister for Finance) prescribe. - 8.-(1) Where a protected prisoner of war or a protected internee has been sentenced by the Central Criminal Court to death or to penal servitude or to imprisonment for an offence under section 3 of this Act, the time within which he must give notice of appeal, or notice of his application for leave to appeal to the Court of Criminal Appeal shall, notwithstanding anything in any other enactment or in any rules of court relating to such appeals, be the period from the date of his conviction or, in the case of an appeal against sentence, of his sentence to the expiration of ten days after the date on which he receives a notice given- - (a) in the case of a protected prisoner of war, by an officer of the

-13 Appeals by protected prisoners of war and internees
+Appeals by protected prisoners of war and internees convicted of offences under section 3.